-We are a full service, vertically integrated and self-administered real estate investment trust, or REIT, that owns, operates, acquires and develops high quality retail, office, multifamily and mixed-use properties in attractive, high-barrier-to-entry markets primarily in Southern California, Northern California, Oregon and Hawaii.
-As of June 30, 2012, our portfolio is comprised of ten retail shopping centers; seven office properties; a mixed-use property consisting of a 369-room all-suite hotel and a retail shopping center; and four multifamily properties.
-Additionally, as of June 30, 2012, we owned land at five of our properties that we classified as held for development.
-Our core markets include San Diego, the San Francisco Bay Area, Portland, Oregon and Oahu, Hawaii.
+We are a full service, vertically integrated and self-administered real estate investment trust, or REIT, that owns, operates, acquires and develops high quality retail, office, multifamily and mixed-use properties in attractive, high-barrier-to-entry markets in Southern California, Northern California, Texas, Oregon, Washington and Hawaii.
+As of September 30, 2012, our portfolio is comprised of ten retail shopping centers; eight office properties; a mixed-use property consisting of a 369-room all-suite hotel and a retail shopping center; and four multifamily properties.
+Additionally, as of September 30, 2012, we owned land at five of our properties that we classified as held for development and/or construction in progress.
+Our core markets include San Diego, the San Francisco Bay Area, Portland, Oregon, Bellevue, Washington and Oahu, Hawaii.
 We are a Maryland corporation formed on July 16, 2010 to acquire the entities owning various controlling and noncontrolling interests in real estate assets owned and/or managed by Ernest S. Rady or his affiliates, including the Ernest Rady Trust U/D/T March 13, 1983, or the Rady Trust, and did not have any operating activity until the consummation of our initial public offering and the related acquisition of our Predecessor (as defined below) on January 19, 2011.
-After the completion of our initial public offering and the Formation Transactions (as defined below) on January 19, 2011, our operating Partnership and owned 67.8% of our Operating Partnership as of June 30, 2012.
+After the completion of our initial public offering and the Formation Transactions (as defined below) on January 19, 2011, our operations have been carried on through our Operating Partnership.
+Our Company, as the sole general partner of our Operating Partnership, has control of our Operating Partnership and owned 67.8% of our Operating Partnership as of September 30, 2012.
 Accordingly, we consolidate the assets, liabilities and results of operations of our Operating Partnership.